 A few years ago, my awareness of global warming reached the point where I had no choice but to respond in some meaningful way.
 But this is a tall order: global warming is intertwined deeply with our lives, physically, socially, and spiritually.
 How can we respond, as individuals?
 What can we do, right here, right now, and with what we have?
 How can we live happy and fulfilling lives in the shadow of global warming?

 I’ve written a book about how normal people can respond to global warming, based on my own experience.
 Our predicament has deep roots in our society, our structures of thinking and belief, and the ways we relate to the biosphere, each other, and ourselves.
-Being the Change is now available to order and will be sold at fine bookstores everywhere starting August 1!
+More info at beingthechangebook.com.

 Here’s an article on the climate cost of flying I wrote for YES!
 Magazine.

 I speak on my own behalf, not on behalf of NASA, the Jet Propulsion Laboratory, or Caltech.